apiaryio/api-elements/docs/element-definitions.md

 - `attributes`

     The `attributes` property defines attributes about the given instance of the element, as specified by the `element` property.
-When `attributes` is an object, it MAY contain elements itself.
-The element definition SHOULD be used when interacting with `attributes` and its properties and values.
+It is an object where properties are strings and their values are elements.

     The `attributes` are used later in this document for representing data structures.